leomeyer/Arducom/src/slave/hello-world/README.md

     Data:       1429 bytes (69.8% Full)
     (.data + .bss + .noinit)

+Check that the Arduino's serial port is correctly set in the Makefile.
 Upload the compiled sketch to your Arduino:

     $ make upload